-+++h
+As we set the mande of

 to meet the needs of adjustments and special considerations,

 individual learners. alternative assessment activities where

 appropriate, use of learning support, specific

 conditions in relation to time, resources,

 technology, digital recording, audio/visual

 and scribe, work environment, recognition of

 prior learning.

 5. Understand how to 5.1.
 Explain how to judge Adhering to awarding organisation,

 make assessment whether evidence is: occupational standards and centre

 decisions. sufficient requirements, meeting outcomes and

 authentic objectives identified in the rationale provided

 • current for assessment decisions including credibility

 and authenticity with learning programme

 and outcomes, assessment evidence to be

 sufficient, current, coherent, accessible,

 realistic, attributable, timely and reliable.

-F 2 Evalois how to ensure

 5.2 Explain how to ensure Decisions against specified criteria, rationale

 that assessment decisions are: and justification provided for assessment

 made against decisions, evidence to be valid, fair and

-specified criteria • valid relatable to the criteria, attributable, current
+specified criteria relatable to the criteria, attributable, current

+• valid

-reliable and relevant to occupational standards,
+• reliable and relevant to occupational standards,

 • fair awarding organisations and government

-Tan requirements, achievement of outcomes and
+requirements, achievement of outcomes and

 ranges to be confirmed, authentic, reliability

 and sufficiency of evidence to be confirmed

 using standardisation procedures, addressing

 specific student needs, can be repeated or

 learning transferred, mark sheets, record

 cards, sampling and verification, replication of

 assessment tasks under identical/similar

 conditions/context.

-C. Understand quality 6.1 Evaluate the importance

 6. Understand quality 6.1 Evaluate the importance To meet regulatory body, awarding

 assurance of the of quality assurance in the organisation, government, occupational and

 assessment process. assessment process. centre requirements, use of standardisation,

 credibility and quality assurance of

 assessment decisions and practice,

 consistency across learners, assessors,

 context and units, internal and external

 verification procedures, cohesive and

 comprehensive approach to assessment at all

 stages, evaluation procedures, planning and

 assessment outcomes, benchmarking and

 measuring achievement, identifying

 development and opportunities for

 improvement, continuing professional

 development needs for quality improvement.

-acveropment needs for quanty improvement.